 Current legislative partners include Greater Boston Legal Services, EMPath, National Consumer Law Center, and Jewish Community Relations Council who are working to create a just and fair debt collections system.
 Following the recent ACLU report, A Pound of Flesh: The Criminalization of Private Debt, a transparent system is required to ensure families are not trapped in debt.
 Massachusetts has the opportunity to lead in consumer protections as efforts at the national level stall.

 - Youth Financial Education

-- Advocacy that lead to an Act Relative to Financial Literacy in Schools to be released favorably from committee.
+- Advocacy that lead to an Act Relative to Financial Literacy in Schools to be passed by the Massachusetts Senate

 - MassSaves Day on the Hill in support of quality financial education for youth

 - Massachusetts Earned Income Tax Credit (EITC) raised 50%, increasing income for over 430,000 low-wage workers and inclusion of survivors of domestic violence.